-OBVIOUS TRAFFIC VIOLATIONS - Anytime you observe a driver running a red light or a stop sign, traveling at excessive or very slow speeds, especially during late evening or early morning hours, you should be alert to the possibility he is under the influence.
+OBVIOUS TRAFFIC VIOLATIONS - Anytime a driver fails to stop for a red light or a stop sign, travels at excessive or very slow speeds, especially during late evening or early morning hours, an officer should be alert to the possibility the driver may be under the influence of alcohol or a controlled substance.

-HEADLIGHTS - He often fails to turn on his lights, or dim them to oncoming traffic.
-The DUI could be following you with his bright lights on.
+HEADLIGHTS - A driver often fails to turn on the vehicle lights, or fails to dim them to oncoming traffic.
+Anytime an officer observes improper use of headlamps the possibility of an impaired driver exists.

 OVERDRIVING - The problem-drinking driver will often display this characteristic.
-He becomes very careful, very slow and deliberate in moving.
-He often aims rather than drives his vehicle.
+An impaired driver can become very careful, very slow, and very deliberate in their driving actions.
+The impaired driver often aims rather than drives the vehicle.

-SITTING AT OR THROUGH GREEN TRAFFIC SIGNALS - The impaired driver may not even be aware the lights have changed and it is time for him to proceed.
-Likewise, he may stop for a green light and proceed on a red light.
+SITTING AT OR THROUGH GREEN TRAFFIC SIGNALS - The impaired driver may not be aware that a traffic signal light has changed and it is time to proceed.
+Likewise, an impaired driver may stop for a green light and proceed on a red light.

 PERCEPTION PROBLEM IN STOPPING - The impaired driver often stops too short or far into the intersection.
-It is not uncommon for him to jerk excessively when stopping, or to suddenly stop his vehicle when conditions do not call for it.
+It is not uncommon for an officer to observe an impaired driver jerk excessively when stopping, or to suddenly stop the vehicle when conditions do not call for it.

-WEAVING OR LANE HUGGING - Drifting from lane to lane, across center lines or even off the roadway is not uncommon.
+WEAVING OR LANE HUGGING - Drifting from lane to lane, across center lines or off the roadway is not uncommon.
 An experienced drinker, while driving, may hug the lines thinking they can follow the lines home.
 Others think the lines will prevent them from "falling off the edge of the earth".

-TAILGATING - Perception difficulties often develop when a person is under the influence.
-The impaired driver often feels he is farther from objects which are considerably closer or do not exist at all.
+TAILGATING - Perception difficulties often develop when a person is under the influence of alcohol or a controlled substance.
+The impaired driver often fails to perceive that an object is closer than it appears or, in some instances, an object may not exist at all.

 DRINKING WHILE DRIVING - The State of Colorado has adopted laws regulating open alcohol containers in vehicles.
-Some local municipalities have adopted ordinances making open alcohol containers illegal.
-Open alcohol containers in vehicles can be circumstantial evidence of drinking.
-If you observe open containers in a vehicle, you should be alert to the possibility the driver is intoxicated, and begin focusing on possible abnormal behavior.
+It is unlawful for a person while in the passenger area of a motor vehicle that is on a public highway of this state or the right-of-way of a public highway to knowingly drink an alcoholic beverage or have in their possession an open alcoholic beverage container.
+Local authorities can adopt more strict ordinances concerning open alcoholic beverage containers.
+Open alcoholic beverage containers in vehicles can be circumstantial evidence of drinking.
+An officer should be alert to the possibility the driver is intoxicated, and should alert the officer to begin focusing on indicators of alcohol or controlled substance impairment indicators.

-EXCESSIVE AND ERRATIC BACKING - This occurs often in parking lots, especially at or near local bars.
-Anytime you observe backing movements on a traffic ramp, it is possible you have an intoxicated driver.
-Impaired drivers often take the wrong exits or entrances onto other traffic arteries.
+EXCESSIVE AND ERRATIC BACKING - Improper backing of a vehicle often occurs in parking lots, especially at or near local bars.
+Impaired drivers often take wrong exits or entrances onto other traffic arteries.
+Anytime improper backing is observed, especially backing movements on a traffic ramp, it is possible an intoxicated driver is operating the vehicle.